withastro/docs/src/pages/en/editor-setup.md

 description: Set up your editor to build with Astro.
 ---

-Set up your code editor to improve the developer experience of working with Astro.
+Customize your code editor to improve the Astro developer experience and unlock new features.

 <!--
 TODO: ## TypeScript